UCB-stat-159-s23/project-group25/_sources/README.md

 ## Installation

 Run `make env` to setup the conda environment and install the required dependencies.
-Use `project-group25` kernel to execute the Jupyter Notebook.
+Use `diabetes-analysis` kernel to execute the Jupyter Notebook.

 ## Repository Structure